-Applicants who meet two of the three criteria (3 - 5) in combination with criteria 1 and 2 may be granted Full Admission.
+Applicants who meet criteria 3 and one of criteria 4-6, in combination with criteria 1 and 2, may be granted Full Admission.

-The Graduate Admissions Committee strives to take a holistic view of the applicant in order to determine the likelihood for success in the M.B.A. program.
-Applicants who show potential for graduate study, but do not meet the criteria for Full Admission may be admitted in a Conditional or Deferred status.
+The Master's Programs Admission Committee strives to take a holistic view of the applicant in order to determine the likelihood for success in the M.B.A. program.
+Applicants who show potential for graduate study, but do not meet the criteria for Full Admission may be admitted for up to 12 hours under Provisional status.

-Conditional Admission
+Provisional Admission